celery/celery/docs/reference/celery.rst

         Finalizes the app by loading built-in tasks, and evaluating pending task decorators

+    .. method:: Celery.on_configure()

+        Optional callback for when the first time the configured is required.

     .. attribute:: Celery.Pickler

         Helper class used to pickle this application.